April 2013 ricin letters

 Both letters, which were mailed from Memphis, Tennessee, included the phrases "No one wanted to listen to me before.
 There are still 'Missing Pieces.'
 Maybe I have your attention now even if that means someone must die.
 This must stop.
 To see a wrong and not expose it, is to become a silent partner to its continuance." and "I am KC and I approve this message."

 A third letter mailed to a Mississippi judge, Lee County Justice Court Judge Sadie Holland, that was received and opened on April 10, contained similar language and was sent for testing.
 The FBI claimed the letters tested positive for ricin.

+The event and people involved were profiled in the 2024 Netflix docuseries The Kings of Tupelo: A Southern Crime Saga.

 Early suspect released

-On April 17, 2013, FBI agents detained a Corinth, Mississippi, man on suspicion of mailing the ricin-laced letters.
+On April 17, 2013, FBI agents detained a Tupelo, Mississippi, Elvis impersonator, Paul "Kevin" Curtis, on suspicion of mailing the ricin-laced letters.
+Curtis had had disputes with letter recipients Roger Wicker and Judge Sadie Holland as well as Holland's son Steve Holland.
 All charges were dropped however, and he was released on April 23, 2013.
 Federal investigators reported that they could find no evidence linking him to the letters.
-An FBI agent testified that no ricin or precursors were found in the man's home, nor did a preliminary forensic analysis of his computer reveal anything related to ricin.
-The defense attorney claimed in court that his client was being framed, possibly by a man with whom he had been feuding online.
+An FBI agent testified that no ricin or evidence of ricin ingredients were found in the man's home, nor did a preliminary forensic analysis of his computer reveal anything related to ricin.
+The defense attorney claimed in court that his client was being framed, possibly by acquaintance James Everett Dutschke, with whom he had been feuding online.